BaronKhan/G.E.A.R.S/README.md

 # G.E.A.R.S
 Arduino robot (Globe-Exploring Artificial Robot Son)

-The robot is capable of autonomous movement whilst avoiding walls, and features voice recognition and Blietooth control supoort.
+The robot is capable of autonomous movement whilst avoiding walls, and features voice recognition and Bluetooth control supoort.

 Videos of the robot can be found here: https://www.youtube.com/playlist?list=PLBVbkxcBQvMAfLZaVXBGf-liN3WCs7g3f